SwitchAxe/switchaxe.github.io/_posts/2025-06-29-RUBY-HASHMAPS-1.markdown

 {% endhighlight %}

 # So what's the big deal?
-At this point, you'll probably be wondering how this is any different from the hashmaps you commonly found in other languages like Cpp, Java, Python, or even more exotic ones like Scheme...
+At this point, you'll probably be wondering how this is any different from the hashmaps you may have found in other languages like Cpp, Java, Python, or even more exotic ones like Scheme...
 Ruby hashmaps have a certain feature called the `default` element.
 The `default` element returns a set value whenever we try to access a key that is not otherwise present in the map.
 By default this value is `nil`, so unsurprisingly
 {% highlight ruby %}
 my_hashmap[42]
 {% endhighlight %}
 returns `nil`.
-The `default` element of any Ruby hashmap is stored in the `default` method, freely accessible and, most importantly, overwriteable:
+The `default` element of any Ruby hashmap is stored in the `default` attribute, freely accessible and, most importantly, overwriteable:
 {% highlight ruby %}
 my_hashmap.default = "<3"
 {% endhighlight %}